-will be closed on Monday, January 21 in observance of Dr. Martin Luther King, Jr.
+WKCTC will be closed Monday, January 20 for Martin Luther King, Jr. Day.
+Campus will

 Tammy Thompson: Welcome back to Campus Spotlight.
 I'm your host Tammy Thompson.
 Where we tell you

 all about the events and activities happening on the campus of West Kentucky Community

 and Technical College.
 One Book, One Campus, One Community Read.
 What is that?
 Well

 here tells all about it is Amy Sullivan.

 Amy Sullivan:Hi, I'm Amy Sullivan and I'm the Resource Services Librarian at Matheson Library.

 The One Book, One Campus, One Community Read is a program that promotes literacy,

 not only on our college campus, but also in our area high schools in the community.